golioth/magtag-demo/README.rst

 LEDs will turn blue to indicate the board is trying to establish an internet connection and connect with Golioth.

-When a connection with Golioth is achieved, the `magtag` endpoint will be observed to update the color and state of the LEDs.
-The user may change this values in `the Golioth console`_.
-The buttons can be used to toggle the LED state, which will be updated in the cloud.
+When a connection with Golioth is achieved, the LEDs will light up red/green/blue/yellow.
+Pressing a button will toggle the LED on/off and play a tone.
+This button press will be reported to the Logs on `the Golioth Console`_, and the state of the LED will be updated in the LightDB state.
+Every 5 seconds, accelerometer data will be recorded on LightDB Stream.

-Accelerometer data will be published to the LightDB stream every few seconds, and displayed on the ePaper screen.

 .. _Adafruit MagTag board: https://learn.adafruit.com/adafruit-magtag
 .. _MagTag purchase link: https://www.adafruit.com/magtag